marmelab/react-admin/docs/Authentication.md

 ### Allowing Anonymous Access to Custom Views

-You might have custom views that leverages our components or hooks such as:
+You might have custom views that leverage react-admin components or hooks such as:

 - `Create`, `CreateBase` `CreateController` and `useCreateController`
 - `Edit`, `EditBase`, `EditController` and `useEditController`
 - `List`, `ListBase`, `ListController` and `useListController`